koss-lebedev/active_dynamic/README.md

 ActiveDynamic allows to dynamically add properties to your ActiveRecord models and work with them as regular properties.
-To see this in practice, check out the demo application available at [https://github.com/koss-lebedev/active_dynamic_demo](https://github.com/koss-lebedev/active_dynamic_demo)
+To see this in practice, check out the demo application available at [https://github.com/koss-lebedev/active_dynamic_demo](https://github.com/koss-lebedev/active_dynamic_demo).
+I also wrote [an article](https://medium.com/@koss_lebedev/how-to-dynamically-add-attributes-to-your-activerecord-models-e233b17ad695#.k66n002of) explaining how to use active_dynamic.

 ## Installation